DylanGlass/theHobblinGoblin/docs/Lore/TheGods.md

 ## Gone without a Trace
 Sometime after the decent and long before modern day a calamity struck the world turning it into an apocalyptic wasteland with the gods nowhere to be found.

-## This is just a test for mgit
-Lets see if this uploads properly.
-I'm not sure about new lines they might have to be double entered to make them work.
-Lets try...

-This is a double entered new line.